rss2023/web-prod/index.md

 title: Home
 ---
 <h1 class="page-title">{{ site.title }}<br>
-Jun 23&ndash;Jun 28, 2023</h1>
+Jul 10 &ndash; Jul 14, 2023<br>Daegu, Korea</h1>

 ### News and Updates
-* Information about submission deadlines and additional information to be posted soon.
-Please check the website for updates.
+* Call for papers is out [here]({{ site.baseurl }}/information/cfp/).

 ### Call for Participation

+We are pleased to announce the 19th edition of the Robotics: Science and Systems (RSS) conference to be held in Daegu, Korea in July 10-14, 2023.
+This will be the first time that RSS is taking place in Asia.

 The Robotics: Science and Systems has a long history of bringing together researchers in all areas of robotics from around the world for an engaging and focused week of single-track presentations, workshops, poster sessions, tutorials!
 This year, as always, we solicit your best work.

-RSS 2023 will be held in Daegu, South Korea in the week Jun 23 - Jun 28, 2023.

-### Timeline
+### Important Dates

 <table class="table">
     <thead>